enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 **Please note:** While EWL has been in production use for many years, this Getting Started guide is brand new.
 If you run into problems please let us know in our [community forum](https://community.enterpriseweblibrary.org/) and one of the developers will help you out.

-Last updated for Enterprise Web Library version 78.
+Last updated for Enterprise Web Library version 81.

 ## Requirements

-*	Windows 10 or later
+*	Windows 11
-*	Visual Studio 2022 or later (recommended), or .NET 7 SDK
+*	Visual Studio 2022 or later (recommended), or .NET 8 SDK
-*	SQL Server 2022 or later, MySQL 8.0, or Oracle Database 12c (if you want a relational database)
+*	SQL Server 2022 or later, MySQL 8.0 or later, or Oracle Database 12c or later (if you want a relational database)

 For servers, the only requirement is Windows Server 2019 or later with IIS enabled.